jsdelivr/globalping/README.md

     <br />
     <b>A global network of community probes that allows you to measure, debug and monitor your internet services in real-time</b>
     <br/>
-       Better understand your network routing, fix anycast issues, monitor your CDN and DNS performance, do uptime monitoring, build your own network tools for personal or public use.
+        Better understand your network routing, fix anycast issues, and monitor your CDN and DNS performance and the uptime of your apps.
+Build your own network tools for personal or public use.
     <br />
     <br />
 </p>

 ## The Globalping Platform

-Globalping is a platform that allows anyone to run networking commands such as ping, traceroute, dig and mtr on distributed probes all around the world.
-Our goal is to provide a free and simple to use API for everyone out there to build interesting networking tools and services.
+Globalping is a network troubleshooting platform allowing anybody to remotely run networking commands such as ping, traceroute, dig and mtr on probes distributed worldwide.
+Our goal is to provide a free and simple API for everyone out there to build interesting networking tools and services.

-But we don't expect most of our users to work with the API directly, instead we are constally building powerful yet simple tools that take advantage of all the functionality that the Globalping API has to offer.
-If you're an advanced user then we recommend getting started with the [Globalping CLI](#globalping-cli) or if you prefer a visual representation of the data then visit our tools on our website.
+We don't expect most users to work with the API directly; instead, we constantly expand and improve our powerful yet simple tools to utilise Globalping API.
+If you're an advanced user, we recommend getting started with the [Globalping CLI](#globalping-cli), or if you prefer to have your data visually represented, then our web-tools might be a better choice.

 Learn more about Globalping on our website [www.jsdelivr.com/globalping](https://www.jsdelivr.com/globalping)